sean8purdue/dotvim/README.md

 `brew install vim`

-`brew install vim --override-system-vim`
+`brew install vim --override-system-vim` :Dangerous

 `brew install vim ----with-client-server` : This will enable the clipboard function of vim.
 If you want X11 clipboard support, you need to install it with the --with-client-server option.
+:**Dangerous**!! will install a non Mac-compatable version, which make the system clipboard not accessed to vim.

 `brew uninstall vim` : to uninstall vim